Protect Your Dog from Kidney Stones with the Kidney Stone Prevention Diet (Calcium Oxalate)

 • A minimum of 2% fat

-• Food Preparation: Boiling greatly reduces the oxalate content of the vegetables.
-Soaking overnight, discarding the water, then boiling and again discarding the water greatly reduces the oxalate content of grains.
+• Food Preparation: Boiling significantly reduces the oxalate content of the vegetables.
+Soaking overnight, discarding the water, then boiling and again discarding the water dramatically reduces the oxalate content of grains.

 Kidney Stone Prevention Diet Plan Recommended Foods